 Find more information about their donations here:

-Through their foundation, Sanofi also donated EUR 5 million to the Red Cross for Ukraine and neighbouring countries and to UNHCR, the UN Refugee Agency.
-This will support emergency access to necessities such as food, shelter, medicine, and security, and will help receive and assist refugees from Ukraine.
+Through Foundation S, Sanofi have donated EUR 5 million to the Red Cross for Ukraine and neighbouring countries and to UNHCR, the UN Refugee Agency.
+This has supported emergency access to necessities such as food, shelter, medicine, and security, and helps receive and assist refugees from Ukraine.
+In addition, as of today, we have donated 31 million daily treatments covering various diseases for the Ukrainian people.
+Moreover, as part of their effort to support the European Commission’s ‘Stand Up For Ukraine' donation campaign, Sanofi have donated 450,000 vaccines to support diphtheria, tetanus, and flu vaccinations for the Ukrainian people.

-Sanofi will continue to respond as the situation evolves.
+Sanofi will continue our effort to respond as the situation evolves.

 Takeda are heartbroken by the ongoing humanitarian crisis in Ukraine and the impact on people living within the country and those who have had to flee their homes.